pagopa/iso18013-android/README.md

 ) : Parcelable
 ```

-See in app MasterViewViewModel.shareInfo method to understand how to retrieve documents from JSON request and correctly
+See in app `MasterViewViewModel.shareInfo` method to understand how to retrieve documents from JSON request and correctly
 send to response.

-##  ISO 18013-7
+#  ISO 18013-7

-class OpenID4VP can be used to generate a sessionTranscript to pass to ResponseGenerator to use standard ISO 18013-7.
+The `OpenID4VP` class can be used to generate a `sessionTranscript` to pass to `ResponseGenerator` to use standard ISO 18013-7.
 Class parameters can be retrieved by calling backend an getting parameters themselves.
 Example:
 ```kotlin